-Heath House Training, Meeting and Conference Centre is a beautiful Georgian building with an intriguing past.
+Heath House Conference Centre in Uttoxeter Staffordshire is a beautiful Georgian building with an intriguing past.
 Walking through the building you cannot help but imagine what the people were like who lived and worked here.

-We are continually adding to the story of Heath House so if you have an anecdote about Heath House, a photograph, or if you can add any information about the characters who lived and worked here then we would love to hear from you.
+We are continually adding to the story of Heath House Conference Centre, so if you have an anecdote about this incredible building, a photograph, or if you can add any information about the characters who lived and worked here then we would love to hear from you.

 Delving into the building’s past gives a fascinating insight into the history of the area.
 There appears to have been a settlement in the area of Uttoxeter since anglo saxon times when it was referred to as Wotocheshede (https://en.wikipedia.org/wiki/Uttoxeter) or Wuttuceshǣddre, which we are informed translates as Wuttuc’s homestead on the heath” or “Wot’s homestead on the Heath” http://www.uttoxetertowncouncil.org.uk/local-history giving the building’s name “Heath House” a fitting and intriguing link to the anglo saxon origins of the town.